microsoft/fluentui/packages/fluentui/README.md

 ### What is the future of Fluent UI React Northstar?

 The future of `@fluentui/react-northstar` is called `@fluentui/react-components`.
-It builds on top of many base principles that were present in Northstar, streamlines the API and brings significanlty improved performance.
+It builds on top of many base principles that were present in Northstar, streamlines the API and brings significantly improved performance.

 ### How can we migrate to Fluent UI React Components v9?